-I made the Easy Rose Jam Filled Puff Pastry Croissants with rose petal jam, because this is the way my Polish friend’s family makes it and because I absolutely love rose jam, it has an amazing flavor that I cannot find in any other sort of jam.
+I made the Puff Pastry Croissants Filled with Rose Jam with rose petal jam, because this is the way my Polish friend’s family makes it and because I absolutely love rose jam, it has an amazing flavor that I cannot find in any other sort of jam.
 But, if you cannot find it or for some reason you do not like rose petal jam, you can definitely replace it with any other sort of jam.

 The only thing I would have to say in this matter is that maybe you should go for a stiffer kind of jam, a runnier jam will create a bit of a mess as it will ooze out of the croissants during the baking process.
 I know that for a fact, as part of the croissants I have made were filled with red currant jelly.
 The resulting croissants were also delicious, but kind of messy and sticky due to that runny filling.

 The baking time depends on the kind of puff pastry you use, just check the packet’s instructions.
 Mine needed about 20 minutes, keep an eye on them, they should be deeply golden.

 So, that was about it!
 I actually needed much more time to write this post than to bake the Puff Pastry Croissants Filled with Rose Jam.
 I hope you have a nice weekend!

 Easy Rose Jam Filled Puff Pastry CroissantsPrint This

 - 1 packet ready rolled puff pastry